FREEDM-DGI/FREEDM/docs/intro/configuration.rst

 timings.cfg
 -----------

-``timings.cfg`` contains timings for the DGI; we recommend simply pointing to one of the provided timings samples in freedm.cfg; see :ref:`configuring-timings`.
+``timings.cfg`` contains timings for the DGI; we recommend simply pointing to one of the provided timings samples in freedm.cfg; see :ref:`configure-timings`.
 Each host in the simulation must use the same timings which must be appropriate for the slowest DGI in the system, so if a system has two Core-2 computers and a TS-7800, all should use the slow timing set.

 ==================== =========== ============= ================
 file                 minimum CPU Number of DGI Cumulative time